On the phone, beloved dog at my side (always), 1990.

 50 Random facts about me:

-I can’t sit still unless I’m wiggling or shaking one of my feet.
+I can’t sit still.
+I’m always wiggling.
 It tends to drive people around me crazy.

 I name my cars and bikes.